Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/README.md

-## Module 1: Introduction to the Vitis Flow
+## Module 1: Introduction to the Vitis Acceleration Flow

 ### Preparing to run the labs